halilbahadir/pipelinefactory/Documentation/devopsman.md

-## DEVOPS ENGINEER
+## PIPELINING INFRASTRUCTURE  by DEVOPS ENGINEER

-As a devops engineeer, you are responsible for creating and managing the TEST / PROD Stages resources in an automated way.
-To do so you will be designing a pipeline using AWS CodePipeline services.
+As a devops engineeer, you are responsible for creating and managing the TEST / PROD (or more) Stages' resources in an automated way.
+To do so, you will be designing a pipeline using AWS CodePipeline services.
 As you can see below,

 <img src="https://github.com/halilbahadir/pipelinefactory/blob/master/Documentation/8-Merged-Test-Prod.png" width="450" height="500">